Conditions that threaten women’s lives in childbirth & pregnancy

 Anna described how her sex life has changed since her hysterectomy.
 In some ways it has changed for the better.

-Cara said that she didn’t feel less of a woman following her hysterectomy.
-For her the hardest issue was not being able to complete her family.
+Cara said she didn’t feel less of a woman following her hysterectomy.
+For her the hardest issue was the loss of her fertility.

 Mandy feels grateful to be alive, without a womb, than dead with one.
 She sees lots of positives.